No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 It looked a lot like the Bennett-to-Mitchell touchdown that gave Georgia a fourth-quarter lead it would not relinquish against Alabama in last year’s CFP title game.

-Georgia vanquished the Tide to break a 41-year national title drought last season, avenging its only regular-season loss in the process.
+Georgia vanquished the Tide last season to break a 41-year national title drought, avenging its only regular-season loss in the process.

 There was no such drama against the upstart Horned Frogs.

+“The journey was great.
+It’s something I’ll never forget,” TCU running back Emari Demercado said.
+“Obviously, didn’t end how we wanted it, but at the end of the day this journey was something great.”

-This year the Bulldogs never had to worry about Alabama.
-They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then emphatically stamped themselves as a burgeoning dynasty.
+These Bulldogs never had to worry about Alabama.
+They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then completed a perfect season with a historic blowout.

+“Do you have to take a loss to learn?”
+Smart said.
+“I mean, why?”

-Bennett hit Brock Bowers for a 22-yard score with 10:52 left in the third quarter to make it 45-7.
-The sophomore tight end signaled touchdown while lying on the turf at Sofi Stadium.
-Bennett flashed a wide grin as he tapped helmets with one of his linemen.
+Bennett hit Bowers for a 22-yard score with 10:52 left in the third quarter to make it 45-7.
+The sophomore from Northern California signaled touchdown while lying on the turf at SoFi Stadium.
+Bennett smiled as he tapped helmets with one of his linemen.

-Georgia’s famous bulldog mascot UGA could not make cross-country trip to root in his team, but it still felt a little like Sanford Stadium in SoCal.
+Georgia’s famous bulldog mascot UGA could not make cross-country trip to root on his team, but it still felt a little like Sanford Stadium in SoCal.